Allari Naresh: 2008–2011: Commercial successes

-2012–present: Career stagnation
+2012–present

 In 2012, Naresh starred in three films.
 The first was Nuvva Nena co-starring Shriya Saran and Sharwanand, which is based on Deewana Mastana.
 His next film was Sudigadu, a film composed of various spoofs on nearly 100 Telugu films, directed by Bhimaneni Srinivasa Rao.
 The film did exceptionally well at the box office, cementing his position in Telugu cinema.
 His last release of the year was Yamudiki Mogudu, in which he plays the role of a stage artist whose fate is not designed by the creator and his life after he falls in love with the daughter of the lord of death.
 The film was also a success at the box office.
 In 2013, He played the lead in Action 3D, the first Indian 3D comedy film in Telugu.
 Besides, he also starred in Kevvu Keka (2013) co-starring Sharmila Mandre.

 In 2014, Naresh played an obese man in the film Laddu Babu by Ravi Babu making his third collaboration with him after Allari and Party with Shashank as the co-actor.
 Later, he played a dual role in Jump Jilani (2014), a remake of Tamil film Kalakalappu.
 Naresh teamed up with filmmaker Mohana Krishna Indraganti for the film Bandipotu, produced by his elder brother Aryan Rajesh under E. V .V.
 Cinema banner.
 The film is titled and based on N. T. Rama Rao's 1968 film of the same name.
 The film released received mixed reviews from Idlebrain Jeevi and greatandhra pointing at the slow narration, however, praised Naresh's performance.
 In 2015, he appeared in the action comedy James Bond, alongside Sakshi Chaudhary Later the year, he co-starred with veteran Telugu actor Mohan Babu for the film Mama Manchu Alludu Kanchu which was directed by Srinivas Reddy.
 The film also starred Meena and Ramya Krishnan and this was Naresh's landmark 50th movie.
 He also appeared in a Tamil film Poraali (2015) directed by Samuthirakani.
 In 2016, he appeared in two films, Selfie Raja and Intlo Deyyam Nakem Bhayam, the latter gained garnered poor reviews but was praised for its comedy.
 In 2017, he starred in the film Meda Meeda Abbayi, which was a remake of Oru Vadakkan Selfie.
 In 2018, Silly Fellows co-starring Allari Naresh and Sunil was released.
 In 2019, Naresh co-starred alongside Mahesh Babu for Vamshi Paidipally-directed Maharshi.
 The film grossed over ₹175 crore worldwide.

 In 2021, Naresh starred in two films, Bangaru Bullodu and Naandhi.
 While Bangaru Bullodu received an average response, Naandhi was a critical and commercial success.

+In 2023, the upcoming film starring Allari Naresh is titled Bachchala Malli.

+In 2024, Naresh starred in a new film titled Aa Okkati Adakku, alongside Faria Abdullah and directed by Malli Ankam, which released on 3 May 2024.